rickchau90/ELK-Stack-Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-What is the main advantage of automating configuration with Ansible?_
 The main advantage of automating configuration with Ansible is scalability because automation allows us to efficiently create identical servers to control data traffic.
 The playbook implements the following tasks:
- In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
 - Install these services onto all servers under elk group listed in host file
 - install docker.io
 - increase virtual memory